dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

     * Rationale: A Query and Response represents the basic level of a clients interaction with the server.
 Also, combining the Query and Response into one item often reduces storage requirements due to commonality in the data of the two messages.

-2. Each Q/R data item will comprise a default Q/R data description and a set of optional sections.
-Inclusion of optional sections shall be configurable.
+2. All fields in each data item will be optional.
     * Rationale: Different users will have different requirements for data to be available for analysis.
 Users with minimal requirements should not have to pay the cost of recording full data, however this will limit the ability to reconstruct packet captures.
-For example, omitting the resource records from a Response will reduce the files size, and in principle responses can be synthesized if there is enough context.
+For example, omitting the resource records from a Response will reduce C-DNS file size, and in principle responses can be synthesized if there is enough context.

-3. Multiple Q/R data items will be collected into blocks in the format.
-Common data in a block will be abstracted and referenced from individual Q/R data items by indexing.
-The maximum number of Q/R data items in a block will be configurable.
+3. Multiple data items will be collected into blocks in the format.
+Common data in a block will be abstracted and referenced from individual data items by indexing.
+The maximum number of data items in a block will be configurable.
     * Rationale: This blocking and indexing provides a significant reduction in the volume of file data generated.
 Although this introduces complexity, it provides compression of the data that makes use of knowledge of the DNS message structure.
     * It is anticipated that the files produced can be subject to further compression using general purpose compression tools.
 Measurements show that blocking significantly reduces the CPU required to perform such strong compression.
 See (#simple-versus-block-coding).
     * [TODO: Further discussion of commonality between DNS messages e.g. common query signatures, a finite set of valid responses from authoritatives]

-4. Metadata about other packets received can optionally be included in each block.
-For example, counts of malformed DNS packets and non-DNS packets
-(e.g. ICMP, TCP resets) sent to the server may be of interest.
+4. Traffic metadata can optionally be included in each block.
+Specifically, counts of some types of non-DNS packets (e.g. ICMP, TCP resets) sent to the server may be of interest.

-5. The wire format content of malformed DNS packets can optionally be recorded.
+5. The wire format content of malformed DNS messages can optionally be recorded.

     * Rationale: Any structured capture format that does not capture the DNS payload byte for byte will be limited to some extent in that it cannot represent "malformed" DNS messages (see (#malformed-messages)).
-Only those messages that can be transformed reasonably into the structured format can be represented by the format.
+Only those messages that can be transformed into the structured format can be represented by the format.
 However this can result in rather misleading statistics.
-For example, a malformed query which cannot be represented in the C-DNS format will lead to the (well formed) DNS responses with error code FORMERR appearing as 'unmatched'.
+For example, a malformed query which cannot be represented in the C-DNS format will lead to the (well formed) DNS responses with error code
+      FORMERR appearing as 'unmatched'.
 Therefore it can greatly aid downstream analysis to have the wire format of the malformed DNS messages available directly in the C-DNS file.

 # Conceptual Overview